 How are applications evaluated?

 Applications are evaluated by a committee of Neuroscience faculty members through a holistic process.
-The admissions committee looks at research experience & past publications, letters of recommendation, personal and educational statements, grades and GRE scores.
+The admissions committee gives careful consideration to the entire application packet including research experience & past publications, letters of recommendation, personal and educational statements, and grades.
 All facets of each application are reviewed and discussed by the committee.
-There is no minimum GPA or GRE to be admitted, but the average GPA of admitted students over the last 5 years is 3.68 and the average GRE percentiles over the same time period is Quantitative 76th percentile and Verbal 83rd percentile.
+There is no minimum GPA to be admitted, but the average GPA of admitted students over the last 5 years is 3.68.

 If admitted, how will I be funded and what courses will I take?